wavicles/berryland/_pages/about.md

 	<li>Geolocation taging - Google Maps</li>
 	</ul>

-The website concept and design is by <a href="https://github.com/wavicles">Wavicles  </a>Prof. Praveen Patil, Department of Physics GSS PU College, Belgaum
+The website concept and design is by <a href="https://github.com/wavicles">Wavicles  </a>Prof. Praveen Patil, Department of Physics GSS College, Belgaum

 </div>